ncp38/cs142-s25/projects/proj2/index.md

 {:toc}

 You will write a program that allows the user to play a "Candy Crush Saga"-style game that we are calling "Gumdrop Gatherer."
-(Let me know if you can come up with a better name for this...)
-In the game, you are presented with a two-dimensional grid of gumdrops, and you must gather them in a certain way to collect as many points as possible.
+In the game, you are presented with a two-dimensional grid of gumdrops, and you must gather them to collect as many points as possible.
 You can use the mouse to click on any gumdrop you want, as long as it has at least one neighboring gumdrop of the same color.
-At that point, all the gumdrops of that color are neighbors of the one you selected (and neighbors of the neighbors, etc) disappear, and new ones drop from the top to take their place.
+At that point, all the connected gumdrops of that color disappear, and new ones drop from the top to take their place.
 You earn points for every gumdrop that disappears.

-**Alternate games**

-If this game doesn't particularly interest you, you may create any two-dimensional game of your choice of comparable programming difficulty.
-See the end of this document for requirements and suggested games.
-You must get the instructor's approval before starting work on your project if you are not writing the Gumdrop Gatherer program.
+Note that the main project description can be read from top to bottom; at the end, there are specific guidelines for what needs to be submitted as well as a section for hints.
+If you get stuck as you work through the project, this section may be helpful to consult.

 ## Game description